-Federal Bike to Work Challenge
+Federal Bike Challenge

-What is the Federal Bike to Work Challenge?
+What is the Federal Bike Challenge?

 The Challenge is a free, friendly competition between groups of federal employees to bicycle to and from work as often as possible during the month of May.
 Participants log their bicycle commutes, or trips, on a website.
 The website tabulates number of trips, percentage of possible trips commuted by bicycle, total miles bicycled, and reduction in CO2 from bicycling.
 These statistics are available for the participant, a team the participant is on, an office, a bureau, department, and the Federal Government.
 Teams may challenge other teams.